Shea Kernel Roaster - Ghana

 In June of 2017, Brian Gylland and Paul Means of Burn Design Lab traveled to Northern Ghana to learn about the shea kernel roasting process.
 This trip took place under a larger project funded by USAID (lead by Winrock International and TechnoServe), which concerns protecting food security and natural resources in Ghana.
 Ghana is a major exporter of shea butter, which is a key ingredient in many cosmetic applications, including soaps and creams, and is also sometimes used for cooking in Ghana.

 Shea nuts are grown and harvested across much of West Africa and in particular Ghana.
 Shea is a multi-billion-dollar industry, and the majority of the processing is done by women who get paid very little.
-Additionally, the current process for roasting shea kernels (pictured above) is not advanced and needs improvement to address significant health and environmental shortcomings.
+Additionally, the current process for roasting shea kernels (pictured left) is not advanced and needs improvement to address significant health and environmental shortcomings.
 These shortcomings include low thermal efficiency with correspondingly high fuel consumption, and high particulate emissions (smoke).
 Problems with inconsistent roasting quality were also observed.

 Reduce fuel consumption by 60%